MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ## Get started

 Teams are highly encouraged to complete the [public preview signup form](<https://aka.ms/PowerAutomate-SAPIntegration-Signup>).
-Completing the form may give you access to the team that works on the SAP Integration.
+Completing the form may give you access to the team that works on the SAP integration.

-Before accessing and downloading the SAP Integration solution, it is imperative that the following steps be completed:
+Before you get started with SAP integration, ensure you follow the following steps:

-1. Administrators [set up and prepare](<https://www>)the required infrastructure.
+1. Administrators [set up and prepare](set-up-prepare.md)the required infrastructure.
-2. A maker sets up Power Apps with an appropriate environment and the Microsoft Dataverse and SAP ERP connectors.
+1. A maker sets up Power Apps with an appropriate environment and the Microsoft Dataverse and SAP ERP connectors.